 The rule that organization of the software and the organization of the software team will be congruent;

 If you have 4 groups working on a compiler, you’ll get a 4-pass compiler.

 Coplien and Harrison:

-If the parts of an organiza1on (e.g. teams, departments, or subdivisions) do not closely reflect the essen1al parts of the product, or if the rela1onship between organiza1ons do not reflect the rela1onships between product parts, then the project will be in trouble. …
+If the parts of an organization (e.g. teams, departments, or subdivisions) do not closely reflect the essen1al parts of the product, or if the relationship between organizations do not reflect the relationships between product parts, then the project will be in trouble. …

 Therefore: Make sure the organisation is compatible with the product architecture.

 -— Organisation patterns of agile software development, 2004